Henry Royce: Partnership with Rolls

-Two more cars were made.
-Of the three, which were called Royce and had two cylinder engines, one was given to Ernest Claremont and the other sold to one of the other directors, Henry Edmunds.
-Edmunds was a friend of Charles Rolls who had a car showroom in London selling imported models and showed him his car and arranged the historic meeting between Rolls and Royce at the Midland Hotel, Manchester, on 4 May 1904.
-In spite of his preference for three or four cylinder cars, Rolls was impressed with the two-cylinder Royce 10 and in a subsequent agreement of 23 December 1904 agreed to take all the cars Royce could make.
-These would be of two, three, four and six cylinders and would be badged as Rolls-Royce.
+The third Royce car had been sold to one of the other directors, Henry Edmunds.
+Edmunds was a friend of Charles Rolls who had a car showroom in London selling imported models and showed him his car and arranged the historic meeting between Rolls and Royce at the newly opened Midland Hotel, Manchester, on 4 May 1904.
+In spite of his preference for three- or four-cylinder cars, Rolls was impressed with the two-cylinder Royce 10.
+In an agreement reached on 23 December 1904 it was agreed that Royce would exclusively supply C.S.
+Rolls and Co with a 10 hp two-cylinder, with the range expanding to include 15 hp three-cylinder, 20 hp four-cylinder and 30hp six-cylinder models.
+All were to be as badged as Rolls-Royce, and were sold in framed chassis form for the customer to arrange his own body supplier, with London coachbuilder Barker & Co. recommended.